Starting a million conversations, Rush and Ball emitting vocal vibrations, left coast to right coast.

 We have news from the White House press secretary, the estimable Jay Carney at the White House briefing this afternoon.

-The way the president has approached this is that our position on the unrest in these countries is not about an individual Leader.
+The way the president has approached this is that our position on the unrest in these countries is not about an individual leader.

 It's not about personalities.

-And I would simply note that one consistent theme I think you've seen in the way that we have responded to these developments these events in the Middle East in the region has been to make it clear that it's also not about the United States.
+And I would simply note that one consistent theme I think you've seen in the way that we have responded to these developments, these events in the Middle East, in the region, has been to make it clear that it's also not about the United States.

-And that now started yesterday.
+And it now started yesterday.

 We don't dictate.